EstereSverna/EstereSverna/README.md

-👋 Hi, I’m Estere Šverna
+<h3>👋 Hi, I’m Estere Šverna</h3>

-- 👀 C#/.NET developer with interest and passion in mathematics.
-I’m always trying to fully understand the path to each solution.
-Constantly searching for new professional and personal challenges to accept.
+🔭  C#/.NET developer with an interest and passion for mathematics.
+For me, passion is the attention and energy given to whatever is right in front, so I am not searching but developing it.
+I’m challenging myself professionally and personally every day to understand the path to each solution and acquire new knowledge.

-- 🌱 I’m currently learning Git, C#, .NET,
+🌱 My skillset includes Git, C#, .NET,
-Relational Databases & SQL, HTTP & Web API Basics, Unit Testing, Test Driven Development, Clean Code, SOLID, Design Patterns, HTML & CSS, Angular CLI
+Relational Databases & SQL, HTTP & Web API Basics, Unit Testing, Test Driven Development, HTML & CSS, Angular CLI

+👨‍💻 Currently learning HTML & CSS, Angular CLI and creating new projects.

 <!---